timbeyers/sip2pstn-simpledial/README.md

 </pre>

-### Configuration

-Want to use the built-in Twilio Client template?
-Configure your hackpack with three easy options.

-### What you need to do to make calls from your SIP Endpoint (Bria client) to any cell phone or mobile on earth
+### Place calls from your SIP Endpoint (Bria client) to any phone
 1) Create an account on Heroku
 2) Deploy this app to Heroku (1-click)
  -> Make note of the URL of this app
-3) Buy a phone number on the Twilio console
+3) Buy a phone number on the Twilio console or verify your personal mobile number
-4) Navigate to SIP Domain->Domains->Voice URL and assign Heroku URL -> Assign your phone number to the callerId parameter in Heroku URL -> You need the /voice route i.e. http://sip2pstn-simpledial.herokuapp.com/voice?callerId=+19097428752
+4) Navigate to SIP Domain->Domains->Voice URL and assign the Heroku URL -> Assign your phone number to the callerId parameter in Heroku URL -> You need the /voice route i.e. http://sip2pstn-simpledial.herokuapp.com/voice?callerId=+19097428752